 I really like to watch the news and politics on my TV.
-On 16th September 2015 some of us went to a reception at the Scottish Parliament that was organised by Camphill Scotland.
+On 16th September 2015 some of us went to a reception at the Scottish Parliament.
 I met a lot of MSPs and I got some autographs.
 On May 5th I will be voting at the Arbuthnott Hall for the first time.
 I am reading all the election leaflets that come through the post and I will ask the people in the Hall to help me fill in my vote so I don’t make a mistake.

 Now I am living in Milltown Community I can do lots of new things and I am learning to do more things for myself and to be more independent.
 The next thing I want to learn is to go to visit my family on the train.
 We are going to work on this.

 One day I want to move out of Milltown and live in a flat by myself with people coming in to support me when I need help.

 MILLTOWN DAY WORKSHOP CELEBRATES 20 YEARS

 On 15th April the Day Workshop at Milltown Community held a celebration to mark its 20 anniversary.
 The invitation had gone out, the cakes had been baked and many old and new friends came for the day, including local Councillors and the local MP, Stuart Donaldson.